vipinchaudhry/Java-to-CSharp-Translation-App/README.md

 ## Model

 The translation model is a fine-tuned version of CodeT5, trained on Java/C# code pairs.
-It achieves a **94% CodeBLEU score** on the test set.

 Model hosted on HuggingFace: [vipinchaudhry/codet5-java-to-csharp-translation](https://huggingface.co/vipinchaudhry/codet5-java-to-csharp-translation/tree/main)

 The model is downloaded automatically on first run and cached locally — no manual setup needed.